dell-esg/openshift-bare-metal/deployment/ztp/gitops/out/argocd/README.md

         - For SNO deployments, you must have exactly one host defined.
         - For 3-node deployments, you must have exactly three hosts defined.
         - For standard deployments, you must have exactly three hosts defined with `role: master` and one or more hosts defined with `role: worker`
-      - The default set of extra-manifest MachineConfigs can be inspected in out/argocd/extra-manifest, and will be automatically applied to the cluster as it is installed.
+      - The ztp container version specific set of extra-manifest MachineConfigs can be inspected in out/argocd/extra-manifest.
+When `extraManifests.searchPaths` is defined in siteconfig, one must copy all the contents from out/argocd/extra-manifest to the user GIT repository, and include that GIT directory path under `extraManifests.searchPaths`.
+It will allow those CR files will be applied during cluster installation.
+When searchPath is defined, **the manifests will not be fetched from ztp container**.
+      - *It is strongly recommended that, user extracts `extra-manifest` and its content and push the content to users GIT repository*.
+        - For the 4.14 release, we will still support the behavior of `extraManifestPath` and applying default extra manifests from the container during site installation only if `extraManifests.searchPaths` is not declared in the SiteConfig file.
+Going forward, the behavior will be deprecated and we strongly recommend to use `extraManifests.searchPaths` instead.
+Deprecation warning of this field is also added in the release.
-        - Optional: For provisiong additional install-time manifests on the provisioned cluster, create a directory in your GIT repository (for example, `sno-extra-manifest/`) and add your custom manifest CRs to this directory.
-If your SiteConfig.yaml refers to this directory via the `extraManifestPath` field, any CRs in this referenced directory will be appended to the default set of extra manifests.
+        - Optional: For provisioning additional install-time manifests on the provisioned cluster, create another directory in your GIT repository (for example, `custom-manifest/`) and add your custom manifest CRs to this directory.
+In the SiteConfig, refer to this newly created directory via the `extraManifests.searchPaths` field, any CRs in this referenced directory will be appended in addition to the default set of extra manifests.
+For the same named CR files in multiple directories, the last found file in the directory will override the content.
+          ```
+          extraManifests:
+            searchPaths:
+             - sno-extra-manifest/ <-- ztp-containers's reference manifests
+             - custom-manifests/ <-- user's custom manifests
+          ```
    3. Add the SiteConfig CR to the kustomization.yaml in the 'generators' section, much like in the example out/argocd/example/siteconfig/kustomization.yaml
    4. Commit your SiteConfig and associated kustomization.yaml in git.
 3. Create the PolicyGenTemplate CR for your site in your local clone of the git repository: